wp-plugins/ab-video/readme.txt

 == Description ==

-Allows the user to embed Youtube or Vimeo movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion]) into the post area.
+Allows the user to embed Youtube, Vimeo or Dailymotion movie clips by entering a shortcode ([youtube] / [vimeo] / [dailymotion]) into the post area.

 == Installation ==